-Reduce the Threat of Zika Virus and Other Mosquito-borne Illnesses
+Reduce the Threat of Mosquito-borne Illnesses

-Employers should provide education about the risk of Zika and other mosquito-borne illness, supply mosquito repellant and furnish clothing treated with permethrin, an insecticide.
+Employers should provide education about the risk of West Nile and other mosquito-borne illness, supply mosquito repellant and furnish clothing treated with permethrin, an insecticide.
 In medical centers and labs, be sure employees strictly adhere to procedures regulating the use of needles and wear personal protective equipment – gloves, gowns, masks and eye protection.

 Localized adult mosquito biological control also might include the introduction of birds, bats, dragonflies and frogs into the eco-system.